 I endorse that view, and at the same time reveal an ancient prejudice of mine: All things considered, absent a demonstration that the enterprise has substantial capital requirements that cannot be otherwise fulfilled, it is undesirable for professional enterprises to have public stockholders.
 This constraint is as applicable to money managers as it is to doctors, or lawyers, or accountants, or architects.
 In their cases, as in ours, it is hard to see what unique contribution public investors bring to the enterprise.
 They do not, as a rule, add capital; they do not add expertise; they do not contribute to the well-being of our clients.
 Indeed, it is possible to envision circumstances in which the pressure for earnings and earnings growth engendered by public ownership is antithetical to the responsible operation of a professional organization.
-Even though the field of money management has elements of both, there are, after all, differences between a business and a profession .
-(So we must ask ourselves this question): if it is a burden to our fund and counsel clients to be served by a public enterprise, should this burden exist in perpetuity?
+Even though the field of money management has elements of both, there are, after all, differences between a business and a profession ...
+[So we must ask ourselves this question]: if it is a burden to our fund and counsel clients to be served by a public enterprise, should this burden exist in perpetuity?

 My candor may well have played a supporting role in my dismissal as chief executive of Wellington Management Company in January 1974.
-While it's a saga too complex to detail this evening, my firing gave me the chance of a lifetime-the opportunity to create a new fiduciary-focused structure for our funds.
+While it's a saga too complex to detail in this article, my being fired gave me the chance of a lifetime-the opportunity to create a new fiduciary-focused structure for our funds.
 I proposed just such a structure to the directors of the Wellington funds.
 Wellington Management Company, of course, vigorously opposed my efforts.

 Nonetheless, after months of study, the directors of the funds accepted my recommendation that we separate the activities of the funds themselves from their adviser and distributor, so that the funds could operate solely in the interests of our fund shareholders.
-Our new structure involved the creation of a new firm, The Vanguard Group of Investment
+Our new structure involved the creation of a new firm, The Vanguard Group of Investment Companies, owned by the funds, employing their own officers and staff, and operated on an at-cost basis, a truly mutual mutual fund firm.